itsalirahimi/ground_truth_generation/NewReadme.md

 ### Output

 - The log for the optimization in the terminal.
 Parameters are printed in each optimization step and the convergence procedure can be monitored.
 When desired (when the change in parameters is ignorable), kill the program and save the last printed parameters.
+(Don't forget to add comma "," between numbers)
+- Ex: params0 = [0.87904138, -0.03340808, -0.01419431, 0.00430938, -0.02820221, 0.02055454, 0.00184789]

 ### Correcting the Odometry Data Using the Optimal Parameters